SarvarKh/ofn-wiki/Code:-the-way-we-do-things.md

-*This page is WIP from the 201807 gathering.
-These still need to be discussed/decided with everyone* *
+*This page is WIP, these still need to be discussed/decided with everyone* *
 * .